MJ Lenderman: 2022–2024: Boat Songs and Manning Fireworks

+2025–present: Bleeds, Snocaps and further collaborations

 Lenderman departed as a touring member of Wednesday in 2025.
 He stated that he still planned to record with the group, and remained a full contributing member of the band on its sixth studio album, Bleeds, released in September 2025.

 On October 31, 2025, Lenderman was revealed as a member of the surprise indie rock band Snocaps, which released its self-titled debut album, Snocaps, that same day.
 Fronted by Katie and Allison Crutchfield, the album features Lenderman on guitar, bass and drums throughout.
-The band will play six shows in December 2025.
+The band played six shows in December 2025.
+Also in 2025, Lenderman (along with Katie Crutchfield and several others) contributed background vocals to soul singer Mavis Staples's covers record Sad and Beautiful World, named for the Sparklehorse song of the same name.

+In 2026, Lenderman contributed significantly to Thomas Dollbaum's second studio album, Birds of Paradise, performing drums throughout, alongside additional guitar and backing vocals.
+Lenderman and his the Wind bandmates, Landon George and Xandy Chelmis, are set to feature on Wild Pink's forthcoming album, Still Coming Down, released on August 21, 2026 and produced by regular collaborator Alex Farrar.
+Lenderman wrote a foreword to a Penguin Classics edition of Harry Crews' 1990 book Body to be released in November 2026.

+Lenderman, along with Colin Miller, produced and performed on Tracey Nelson's debut LP, Hercules, which was released on K Records on July 10, 2026.
+Hercules featured additional contributions from Landon George, as well as Wednesday members Karly Hartzman, Ethan Baechtold, and Xandy Chelmis.

 Critical reception

 Critic Jeremy D. Larson, writing for Pitchfork, gave Lenderman's album Manning Fireworks an 8.7, calling it "witty and sincere, the mark of a songwriter finding his voice."

 Personal life

 Lenderman was in a relationship with his Wednesday bandmate Karly Hartzman for six years.
 In July 2024, The Guardian reported that the two had split.
 In a February 2025 interview with GQ, Lenderman revealed that the two broke up in March 2024 while on tour in Tokyo and initially kept it a secret from other Wednesday members.

+Lenderman was in a relationship with Water from Your Eyes vocalist Rachel Brown starting in 2024.
+The two broke up in November 2025.